-It may be recommended that you take out GAP insurance, which makes sure you are not left paying for a car you can no longer drive.
+It may be recommended that you take out Guaranteed Asset Protection (GAP) insurance, which makes sure you are not left paying for a car you can no longer drive.

 Should your lease car be stolen or written off due to an accident, fire or theft, your insurer will normally only pay the current market value of the vehicle.
 Due to depreciation, this figure could be a lot less than you would expect, meaning you might not have as much as you need to pay your lease contract.

 GAP insurance helps to protect you from financial shortfall.
 It helps to cover any difference between the pay-out you receive and the remaining amount due on the contract.
 And with over 500,000 cars written off every year in the UK, you should consider whether you would benefit from this product.

 Part of the rental agreement for leasing a car also involves putting down an initial payment.
 This does not serve as a deposit that you will receive back at a later date.
 Instead, this is a contribution towards the total value of the agreement.
 Therefore, how much you pay upfront will help to reduce your monthly instalments.

 You will have the option to pay anywhere between 1-12 months’ worth of payments.
 It makes sense to pay as much as you can afford initially, as you can then enjoy lower monthly payments for the remainder of the contract.